Stanley Cup Final: 5 things to know for Game 3 - NewsBreak

 - The game will be televised on ABC and ESPN+

 - Ball Arena will host a watch party.
 The doors will open at 5 p.m.
-Tickets are $20
+Tickets are sold out

 - The team is hosting a watch party on the Tivoli Quad at Auraria located at 900 Auraria Parkway, across from Ball Arena.